ybhatnagar/kube-huddle/README.md

 ### Replicate-vs-migrate recommendations

-For each candidate workload (DaemonSets excluded):
+For each candidate workload (DaemonSets excluded, since they are supposed to run per node):

 - **Default: replicate** — one instance per island the workload interacts with.
 - **Migrate** — when the workload's cross-group traffic is small enough that